Canada–United Arab Emirates relations

-Canada—United Arab Emirates relations is used to describe the relations between the nations of Canada and the United Arab Emirates.
-Canada established relations with the United Arab Emirates in 1974.
+Canada and the United Arab Emirates established diplomatic relations in 1974.
 Each maintains an embassy in the other's capital.

 History

 Formal relations between the two countries were established in 1974, 3 years after the independence of the United Arab Emirates.

 Diplomatic relationship

 Canada's ambassador to the United Arab Emirates, Masud Husain, appointed October 23, 2016, completed his term in July 2019.
 As of September 2019, the current Canadian Ambassador to the UAE is Marcy Grossman.
 The current Emirati ambassador to Canada is Fahad Al Raqbani, appointed January 1, 2018.

 Visa requirement

 Due to the cordial relationship between the two governments, a free visa on arrival for Canadian citizens traveling to UAE and with UAE meeting the requirements for visa free entry to Canada, Canadian and Emirati citizens do not require a visa and enjoy a visa free travel between the two countries.

 Aviation

-Travel between Canada and United Arab Emirates is operated by Emirates and Etihad with 5 flights operating weekly, and Air Canada operating 3 flights weekly.
-Emirates airlines operates 5 flights between Toronto and Dubai on Airbus A380 aircraft, Air Canada operates 3 flights between Toronto and Dubai on Boeing 787 Dreamliner aircraft and Etihad operates 5 flights between Toronto and Abu Dhabi on a Boeing 777-300ER aircraft.
+Travel between Canada and United Arab Emirates is operated by Emirates, Etihad, and Air Canada all operating daily flights.
+Emirates airlines operates daily between Toronto and Dubai on Airbus A380 aircraft, Air Canada operates daily between Toronto and Dubai on Boeing 787 Dreamliner aircraft and Etihad operates daily between Toronto and Abu Dhabi on a Boeing 777-300ER aircraft.
+As of July 2023, Emirates also operates daily between Montreal and Dubai on Boeing 777-300ER aircraft while Air Canada will operate 5 flights a week between Vancouver and Dubai on Boeing 787 Dreamliner aircraft as of October 2023.